top of page

 Choosing the Right Platform

 Selecting the appropriate e-commerce platform is vital for success in Japan.
 Each platform has its strengths and caters to different segments of the market.
-For example, Amazon Japan is ideal for a wide range of products and leveraging its logistics network, while Rakuten Ichiba offers a more personalized shopping experience with its customizable storefronts.
+For example, Amazon Japan is ideal for a wide range of products and leveraging its logistics network, while Rakuten Ichiba offers a more personalised shopping experience with its customizable storefronts.

 Navigating Legal and Regulatory Requirements